 - Automatically scaling the resources needed

-- Managing allocation of files to containers
+- Managing the allocation of files to containers

 After signing up for the free account you need to make sure Python and Curl are installed.
 The commands below will install Python and Curl